ritz078/react-fuzzy-search/README.md

 keyForDisplayName|title|The key which should be used for list item text. keys|all[Array]|List of properties that will be searched.
-This also supports nested properties. list|null|Array of properties to be filtered. placeholder|'Search'|Placeholder of the searchbox resultsTemplate| Func | Template of the dropdown divs shouldShowDropdownAtStart|false|Allow the searchbox to act as a `filter` dropdown with initial values.
+This also supports nested properties. list|null|Array of properties to be filtered. maxResults|10|Max number of results to show at once. placeholder|'Search'|Placeholder of the searchbox resultsTemplate| Func | Template of the dropdown divs shouldShowDropdownAtStart|false|Allow the searchbox to act as a `filter` dropdown with initial values.
 Yields all results when the search value is blank.